 Choose any color bell pepper.
-They are all delicious!
+In fact, they are all delicious!

 These Paleo stuffed peppers feature a ground chicken and pineapple teriyaki mixture.
-Ground chicken can be replaced with ground turkey or ground beef.
+Replace with ground turkey or ground beef.

 Diced pineapple adds a great natural sweetness to these peppers.
-I do not recommend trying to replace the pineapple because it has such a unique flavor.
+I do not recommend trying to replace the pineapple due to its unique flavor.
+Mango is a close second.